skycluster-project/skycluster-docs/source/getting-started/providers-profile.rst

 On-premises Custom Providers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On-premises providers can be registered similarly to cloud providers but you must also create ``DeviceNode`` resources to supply on-premises configuration such as the gateway node address, required keys, and edge-device details.
+On-premises providers can be registered similarly to cloud providers but you must also create ``DeviceNode`` resources in `skycluster-system` namespace to supply on-premises configuration such as the gateway node address, required keys, and edge-device details.

 Provider Profiles